-If palm trees and Ceylon tea sounds like an afternoon well spent then the Landmark hotel is your next spot for leisure.
+If sitting beneath palm trees sipping Ceylon tea sounds like an afternoon well spent, then the Landmark hotel is your next spot for leisure.

 Aptly situated opposite Marelybone Station, this grand hotel boasts high glass ceilings with hoards of natural light and a relaxing ambience.
 Picture this with towering palm trees amongst stone pillars and you find yourself existing somewhere between the Côte d’Azur and an art deco palace.

 The team go above and beyond to ensure you enjoy your experience and regularly attend to your table to pour tea and offer a fresh selection of sandwiches – the cucumber sandwich being the most unassuming yet moreish of the selection.

 Other options include the usual suspects for afternoon tea: coronation chicken, Lapsang Souchong smoked Scottish salmon, and egg mayonnaise & cress.